Case Study — YieldSphere

 How We Solved It

-Combined historical yield maps, soil sampling data, terrain analysis, and drone imagery to produce a 5m-resolution variability map covering all 15,000 hectares — the precision foundation for all optimization decisions.
+Combined historical TVL data, pool depth analysis, and on-chain liquidity concentration data to produce a per-pool execution-cost model covering all 30+ protocols — the precision foundation for every allocation decision.

-As-applied data from equipment is collected post-application and compared against prescriptions, with yield map comparison at harvest to close the feedback loop and improve next-season models.
+On-chain execution data is collected post-transaction and compared against the sizing model's cost estimate, with realized-yield comparison closing the feedback loop and improving next-cycle sizing models.

 Engineering Process